Cloves, Clove Oil, and Eugenol: Culinary and Medicinal Uses

 Cloves work very well in spiced drinks and spice cakes.
 They provide a nice taste to stewed fruit and grains as well.
 They are also a popular addition to curries, vegetable dishes, and beans.
 They're sometimes used to "stud" meat and vegetables such as onions.
 Whole cloves are pushed into the food so that just the buds are visible.
 This process adds flavour to the food.
 The cloves are removed once the food is cooked.

 Cloves are a traditional component of chai tea, or masala chai as it's sometimes called.
-This tasty and aromatic beverage originated in India but is now popular in many other parts of the world as well.
+This tasty and aromatic beverage originated in India but is now popular in many other parts of the world, too.
 It's made from black tea and mixed spices.
-The recipe usually includes milk and a sweetener, too.
-The spice mixture varies but traditionally contains cloves, cinnamon, nutmeg, ginger, star anise, peppercorns, and green cardamom pods.
+The recipe usually includes milk and a sweetener as well.
+The mixture of spices in the drink varies in composition but traditionally contains cloves, cinnamon, nutmeg, ginger, star anise, peppercorns, and green cardamom pods.

 Cloves are also a traditional part of the spice mixture known as garam masala.
-This has a similar composition to the spice mixture used in masala chai, and like that mixture it varies slightly in composition.
+The mixture has a similar composition to the one used in masala chai and also varies slightly in composition.

 Clove oil must be placed directly on a painful tooth without touching the rest of the mouth.
 The oil can be applied with a cotton swab.
 If you find that it helps your toothache, remember that it's only a temporary solution.
 You need to visit a dentist very soon to get the cause of the toothache treated.